corda/cdl-example/README.md

 ## 'Sub' verify functions for each Constraint

 As smart Contracts become more complicated, the risk of missing some important control grows.
-To reduce this risk the smart contract is split up into sub-verify functions which each deal with one of the types of constraints defined in CDL Smart contract view.
-(With the exception of the blue Flow constraints which are not implemented in the Contract and are more notes on what the flows should be doing.)
+To reduce this risk the smart contract is split up into sub-verify functions which each deal with one of the types of constraints defined in CDL Smart Contract view.
+(With the exception of the blue Flow constraints which are not implemented in the Contract and are more notes on what the Flows should be doing.)

 ```kotlin
     override fun verify(tx: LedgerTransaction) {